jelsayyid/postseg-connectomics/README.md

 | GT FN | dark orange | Rejected but GT says should merge |
 | Random rejected | gray | Random sample of rejected |

+**Ground-truth semantics (XPRESS):** A candidate is GT-positive ("GT SHOULD MERGE") when its `(label_a, label_b)` pair appears in the skeleton-derived merge set.
+That set is built by `build_merge_oracle()` in `xpress_ground_truth.py`: for each axon skeleton edge whose endpoints map to *different* non-background segment IDs in the baseline segmentation, that `(seg_a, seg_b)` pair is added (edge-crossing criterion).
+The dashed line shown for TP/FN rows in Panel 3 is a GT-positive *indicator* connecting fragment centroids — it is not a direct rendering of the skeleton edge itself.
+To verify anatomical reality, inspect the yellow skeleton overlay in Panel 1 and Panel 3: the skeleton should visibly run through both fragment regions.
+Pipeline decisions are based on skeleton geometry (alignment, continuity, curvature scores) and rule-based filters; ground-truth labels play no role in the pipeline decision itself.

 **The Ground-truth TP category is the most important scientific validation step:** it directly confirms that each pipeline-accepted merge is a real biological split — not just a metric count.
-For each blue-bordered row, verify that (1) the yellow skeleton in Panel 1 runs through both fragments, (2) the fragments look morphologically continuous in Panel 2, and (3) the skeleton visibly occupies both label regions in Panel 3 with the dashed GT crossing line.
+For each blue-bordered row, verify that (1) the yellow skeleton in Panel 1 runs through both fragments, (2) the fragments look morphologically continuous in Panel 2, and (3) the skeleton visibly occupies both label regions in Panel 3 with the dashed GT-positive indicator.

 This inspection is the final non-automated layer of end-to-end validation and should be run after any experiment that changes accepted-candidate composition.

+The report also writes a `gt_pair_audit.csv` alongside the PDF (columns: `candidate_id`, `fragment_a`, `fragment_b`, `label_a`, `label_b`, `gt_should_merge`, `gt_source`, `status`, `composite`, `alignment`, `continuity`, `gap`) for programmatic downstream analysis.

 ```bash
 # XPRESS training — ground-truth TP inspection (primary use case)